appstonelabgit/apsl_ads_flutter/README.md

   StreamSubscription? _streamSubscription;
 ```

-We are showing InterstitialAd here and also checking if ad has been shown.
+The following code snippet demonstrates the process of displaying an interstitial ad and checking if it has been shown:
 If `true`, we are canceling the subscribed callbacks, if any.
 Then, we are listening to the Stream and accessing the particular event we need
 ```dart